-Keep in mind, there is nothing wrong with selling toys that are based off of a television series.
-In order to create content there has to be some form of financial payoff for its production to be viable.
-However, based on my experience as a viewer, series with heavy branding tend to be very simplistic in narrative.
-The intent of these series is clearly to reach commercial ends, which is the basis of production companies and businesses in general; however when this fact is made painstakingly obvious in work meant to entertain, it prevents the viewer from being fully immersed in the content.
-In other words, despite arguments against animation being an inferior form of storytelling, it’s series like DC Superhero Girls that maintain this “for kids” mentality towards animated works.
+While there’s nothing inherently wrong with providing memorabilia to fans of a show, content containing heavy branding tend to be simplistic in narrative.
+The intent of these series is to meet commercial objectives—which is the basis of production companies and businesses in general.
+However, when this fact is made painstakingly obvious in work meant to entertain, it prevents the viewer from being fully immersed in the content.
+Despite arguments against animation being an inferior form of storytelling, it’s series like DC Superhero Girls, Monster High, and Ever After High that solidifies the for-kids mentality commonly held towards animated works.

 Now before continuing, allow me to point out that it is okay for cartoons to create and promote associated merchandise.
 These works will always find fans so long as they are somewhat engaging.
 The issue that arises specifically with DC Superhero Girls is that it relies on the concept of girl power—and in turn, girl power is being used as a selling point for associated dolls and action figures.
 From this perspective, merchandising efforts promote the commodification of feminist ideals.